Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - ~~Add update-status dropdown in the annotation view.~~ Implemented as Ready/Skip toggle switches.
 - Improve error handling and autosave of `ActiveImageState` to prevent data loss.
   - **Tagify Layer Tags**: Layer tags are edited using the Tagify widget with auto-suggestions from existing project tags.
 Suggestions update when tags change and appear when focusing the tag field.
+  - **Auto-Saving Edits**: Mask edits are saved automatically when changing layer selection or images.
+The edit toolbar now features a single `Discard` button to revert changes.